-A provisional visa for those who are willing to make a designated investment of at least A$1.5 million in an Australian state or territory and maintain business and investment activity in Australia.
+A provisional visa for high net-worth individuals who are willing to make a designated investment of at least A$1.5 million in an Australian state or territory and maintain business and investment activity in Australia.
 You must be nominated by a state or territory government.

 To find out if you’re eligible for this visa, read the Department of Home Affairs' criteria for the Business Innovation and Investment (Provisional) visa (subclass 188).